 What about the potential for overuse injuries?
-I am not a doctor, but I am someone that ran seven marathons.
+I am not a doctor, but I am someone that ran seven marathons and a triathlon.
 I don't find an hour of exercise particularly taxing.
-To me, the biggest challenge is the driving and missing opportunities to do other things.
+To me, the biggest challenge is driving and missing opportunities to do other things.
 I will say that over-gaming injuries are a bigger concern as they get older.
-You don't hear about too many soccer injuries during training.
+You don't hear about too many soccer injuries during training - especially individual training in the back yard.
 The majority come during games where the intensity is much much higher.
 As a result, I monitor closely the number of games my son plays and the age of the opponents.

 One last thing: He will pick-up extra games as a guest player or with indoor teams that don't require practice.

 Special author's note: If you have read this far, you probably do many of these things already.
 If not, don't suddenly spring something on your family that you haven't thought through and communicated well.
 The last thing you want to do is ruin the experience or hurt your relationship with your child.
 This works for me (currently) in-part because I started young and I try to embody what I am preaching.